Intercultural Studies Concentration - Global Studies Major

-A global studies major enables you to fully participate in the emerging global community, increases your post-graduate opportunities in a wide array of globally oriented fields, and may include living outside the United States.
+A global studies major enables you to fully participate in the emerging global community.
 Prepare yourself to collaborate, and compete, with colleagues from around the globe, or work toward social responsibility on a global scale.

-The senior comprehensive in global studies will require you to carry out a research project grounded in a topic related to your area of concentration.
+The program curriculum covers the basics of global studies, plus aspects of intercultural studies, including studies of literature, politics, and history, and stereotyping, gender, and multiculturalism.
+The senior comprehensive is a research project grounded in a topic related to your area of concentration.
 You'll get graduate level experience as you develop and present your proposal, including hypothesis, design, and proposed methodologies.
-In the spring of your senior year, you will present your findings to global studies faculty.

 You'll demonstrate competence in at least one world language and spend at least five weeks in a college-sponsored study abroad program.
 All students in the global studies major will submit an e-portfolio at the end of the senior seminar.
 Some of the items in the portfolio include: language proficiency score, reflection paper regarding study abroad experience, resume, and research proposal.

 Each student who completes the advanced writing proficiency requirement in Global Studies will submit her written senior comprehensive project for evaluation.

 You will lay the foundation for careers in a wide range of globally oriented fields.
 These include opportunities with both public and private sector organizations as well as the vast and growing world of non-profit agencies, institutions and foundations, research centers, public interest groups, and non-governmental development agencies.